DenizenScript/DenizenVSCode/README.md

 This can be downloaded from [The Marketplace](https://marketplace.visualstudio.com/items?itemName=DenizenScript.denizenscript).

+### Installation and Usage

+Install guide can be found [in the Guides here](https://guide.denizenscript.com/guides/first-steps/script-editor.html).

 ### Building

 - Within `DenizenLangServer/`, build the C# language server project with `dotnet build --configuration=release`